YaleSTC/yalestc.github.io/jobs.md

 ---
 {% include JB/setup %}

 The Student Developer Program operates in two main wings: software development, and teaching.
 Student positions are available in both departments.
-All student employees report to the Program Manager and Expert Developer, Casey Watts and Jemin Lee ([dev-mgt@yale.edu](mailto:dev-mgt@yale.edu)).
+All student employees report to Casey Watts and Jemin Lee ([dev-mgt@yale.edu](mailto:dev-mgt@yale.edu)).

 ## Software Development
-Development is split into teams, each comprised of three developers, a technical lead, and a project manager (i.e., five per team).
-There are four teams for Ruby on Rails, two for iOS, and two for Android development.
+Development is split into teams, each comprised of developers, a technical lead, and a project manager (i.e., five per team).
+There are teams for Ruby on Rails, iOS, and Android app development.

 ### Project Manager
 The Project Manager in a team is primarily responsible for meeting with clients, determining and triaging clients' needs and concerns, and coordinating testing of new releases.
 The Project Manager is also responsible for communicating clients' needs to the rest of the team, and working with the Technical Lead to lead team meetings.
 The Project Manager should have a basic understanding of the team code in order to answer clients' questions on usage and work with the Technical Lead to provide realistic expectations for feature requests.